ptavarez/tic_tac_dro_project/README.md

 | Feb 14  |    [Resubmittal](#resubmittal-feb-14) |
 | Feb 15 | [Technologies Used](#technologies-used-feb-15) |

-If you would like to see the current version of the project, follow this deployment link:  https://ptavarez16.github.io/tic_tac_dro_project/
+If you would like to play the current version of the project, here's the deployment link:  https://ptavarez16.github.io/tic_tac_dro_project/

 ## Setting Up (Feb 6)